Part 3: Management and Accountability

 (b) Justification for decision to use consultancy:

 A – Skills currently unavailable within agency.

 B – Need for specialised or professional skills.

 C – Need for independent research or assessment.

-The AOFM’s policy and procedures on purchasing goods and services comply with legislative requirements and Government policy, in particular the requirements in the Commonwealth Procurement Guidelines (December 2008).
+The AOFM’s purchasing activities are carried out to comply with legislative requirements and Government policy, in particular the Commonwealth Procurement Guidelines (CPGs) (December 2008).

 ANAO access clauses and exempt contracts

-Six contracts were let during the reporting period that did not provide for the Auditor-General to have access to the contractor’s premises.
-These contracts were for the syndicated issuance of $4 billion of Australian Government debt in September 2009.
-The AOFM appointed Deutsche Bank AG Sydney Branch, RBS Group (Australia) Pty Limited and UBS AG Australia Branch as Joint-Lead Managers for the issue.
-Citigroup Global Markets Australia Pty Limited, JP Morgan Australia Limited and Westpac Banking Corporation Limited were appointed as Co-Managers.
+One contract was let during the reporting period in excess of $100,000 that did not provide for the Auditor-General to have access to the contractor’s premises.
+The contract was for the syndicated issuance of $1.25 billion of Australian Government debt in September 2010.
+The AOFM appointed JP Morgan Australia Limited, the Royal Bank of Scotland plc (Australia Branch) and UBS AG (Australia Branch) as Joint-Lead Managers for the issue.
+The AOFM appointed Merrill Lynch International (Australia) Limited, Citigroup Global Markets Australia Pty Limited, Commonwealth Bank of Australia and Deutsche Bank AG (Sydney Branch) as Co-Managers for the issue.
 ANAO access clauses were not included in the contracts as the AOFM maintains all relevant information in relation to the issuance.
-Under these contracts, $6.6 million (including GST) was paid.
+Under this contract, $2.060 million (including GST) was paid.

-No contract in excess of $10,000 (including GST) or standing offer has been exempted from being published in the Purchasing and Disposals Gazette on the basis that it would disclose exempt matters under the Freedom of Information Act 1982.
+No contract or standing offer has been exempted from being published in the Purchasing and Disposals Gazette on the basis that it would disclose exempt matters under the Freedom of Information Act 1982.